WDOK

-WDOK (102.1 FM) is a commercial radio station licensed to Cleveland, Ohio, known as "Star 102" and featuring an adult contemporary format.
+WDOK (102.1 FM) is a commercial radio station licensed to Cleveland, Ohio, known as "Star 102" and featuring an adult contemporary format, and is the Cleveland affiliate for Delilah.
 Owned by Audacy, Inc., the station serves Greater Cleveland and surrounding Northeast Ohio.
 WDOK's studios are located at the Halle Building in Downtown Cleveland while the transmitter is in the Cleveland suburb of Parma.
 In addition to a standard analog transmission, WDOK broadcasts in HD Radio and is available online via Audacy.

 History

 WEWS-FM

 The frequency was formerly occupied by WEWS-FM, which signed on in November 27, 1947.
 The station was owned by E. W. Scripps and it signed off on March 25, 1950 due to the owners' focus on television.

 Beautiful music

 The station signed on as WDOK-FM on October 4, 1954, simulcasting its sister station, WDOK (1260 AM).
 Eventually, WDOK-FM originated its own programming and featured a beautiful music format.
 On December 12, 1965, the AM station changed its call sign to WIXY and adopted a Top 40 format.
 That allowed FM 102.1 to drop the FM suffix, now identifying as WDOK.
 The station was branded "Stereo Cleveland", with the slogan "Beautiful Music for the Lands of the Western Reserve."

 Station personalities and voice overs included Wayne Mack, the founder of WDOK's beautiful music format and producer of the many memorable monthly odes and station breaks that he composed and set to music; Ken Nordine (the famous voice of Word Jazz), Tom Armstrong, previously the morning host at WGAR AM in the 1940s and 50s; and David Mark, who also worked for Cleveland market "beautiful music" stations WQAL, WKSW, WJW (AM), and WDBN.
 The station was programmed by Peter Irmiter and Neil Hershberger after they went live.

 By the 1980s, WDOK had come under common ownership with WWWE; both stations were sold on November 30, 1987, by Lake Erie Radio Company, owned by Art Modell and Al Lerner, to the Independent Group Limited partnership, owned by Tom Embrescia, Larry Pollock, and Tom Wilson.